Justwhittaker/PRO4-Mealdeals/README.md

 <a name="browsing"></a>
 #### Browsing ####

 Many similar sites (competitors) are trying to showcase a wide range of services and options, therefore losing focus and probably losing potential subscriptions and users by not inviting them to further explore the site.
-My clear goal here is to lead users to check out more deals.
+My clear goal here is to lead users to check out more deals for dining and eating out.

 <a name="detailed_view"></a>
 #### Detailed view ####